yahyagit/hybrid-test-framework/docs/SikuliX.md

 ```java
 sikulix().findImageByScrolling("rm-select.png", 15, SikuliXFactory.Directions.BELOW);
 ```
+   > * @param imagePath  image to getImageFilePath
+   > * @param iterations number of swipes
+   > * @param direction  direction of swipes
 If the image match is found the mouse pointer hovers over the matched sikulix location on the screen

 ## Interacting with an image ##
 Available methods:

-- `click()` - left click at the screen region's match
+- `click()` - left click at the center of the screen region's match
 ```java
 sikulix("search-button.png").click();
 ```

-- `click(final Directions direction, final int px)` - navigate to screen region's match and click in x px in the specified direction
+- `click(final Directions direction, final int px)` - navigate to the match and click in x px in the specified direction
 ```java
 sikulix("search-field.png").click(SikuliXFactory.Directions.ABOVE, 1);
 sikulix("search-field.png").click(SikuliXFactory.Directions.BELOW, 333);